Changissnz/selfinterest/README.md

 for the default state.
 Upheld reason for the birth and continuing usage of the axiom is that of belief in cases of more than one causality chain, or where the validity of any causality chain for explanation fails the test of correctness outside of the coincidence for favorable occurrence.
+Belief, of course, is not equivalently truthful reason.
+But from the cognition of self-interest, the truth is the self prefers and choses how to understand, with the chance for this understanding to overlap with misunderstanding.